FEBRUARY 2026 · 8 MIN READ

 Your mobile banking app is the most attacked component of your digital infrastructure.
-It runs on devices you do not control, connects to backends you do control, and is downloaded by millions of customers who are targets in their own right.
+It runs on devices you do not control, connects to backends you do control, and is installed by every customer your bank serves, each of them a target in their own right.
 Yet it is one of the most commonly under-tested components we encounter.

 Mobile banking in East Africa: a rich target